The workflow for producing correctly formatted body copy for the web can be broken down to three major steps:

 Word processors are also very useful tools to share body copy with clients.
 Most have an option to “track changes”, so that when a client alters or adds body copy in a document you can tell when and where.
 This is a lot easier than trying to have the client work on a web page, or having them communicate changes via phone or eMail.
 (We will address working with clients later).

-- Transfer this body copy into your HTML document via copy-and-paste, either:
+Transfer this body copy into your HTML document via copy-and-paste

-If using Microsoft Word, use an online utlity like Word to Clean HTML
+Apply appropriate markup manually, or generate tags using an online utlity like Word to Clean HTML or DreamWeaver’s built-in Word text conversion tools.

 Inevitably you will have to edit and further clean up the resulting code.
 There are several tags that produce semantic and typographical changes: